 will append only the nodes in set2 to set1.
 If the type 'se' is used then the full content of set2 is appended.
+Wildcards (\) can be used to search for setnames of a certain expression.

 The program will automatically determine the type of the entities if not specified, but then the names must be unique.
 More than one name can be specified.
-A minus sign between two names specifies a range of names with steps of "steps".
+A minus sign between two numbers of nodes or elements specifies a range of entities with steps of "steps":